raccoons-2014/stereogram/README.md

 ##Mission Statement
 Stereogram is a webapp for sharing the best part of an audio recording to your friends/followers.

+##Working Agreement
+12/24, 12/25, 12/31, 1/1.
+Free days.
+Nobody merges their own code.
+Daily meetings: 15-30 minutes; beginning and end of the day.

+#MVP
+-Web

 ##Potential Features
 -Social Media
 -Sample of MP4